3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

 1. The work to be done or was done.
 2. The internal representation of React components (like VNode) in your React app.

+Notably, all `Fiber` nodes are processed by [`beginWork()`](https://github.com/facebook/react/blob/main/packages/react-reconciler/src/ReactFiberBeginWork.js#L3769), the return value of which decides the next step of the reconciliation process:

+- `Fiber` - Keep processing the next fiber (work).
+- `null` - We should stop and finish the current render.

 A few key fields of the `Fiber` structure:

 ```ts